MIK2292/Lab_Sc_data_acquisition/Scripts/Linear regression/README.md

 # Linear Regression using Python
+## UPDATE: now it does the regression considering the Y error, but not X error

 Usage:
 1. upload the data to be fitted in "*put_here_data_to_fit.ods*" (you can overwrite what it is written now)